 “Next, let’s critique Robin’s piece.”
 My college professor smiled as everyone in the class pulled out my piece, except me.
 I felt their eyes turn to me.
 It didn’t help that we all sat in a circle, facing each other.
 I had nowhere to hide.
-My teacher might have said the title of my story too, but I can’t remember what my piece was called.
+My teacher might have said the title of my story too, but I can’t remember the name.

 “Why not let Karen start?”
 My teacher always phrased this as a question, but we all knew Karen had no choice but to start.
 She blushed hard and looked down.
 None of us ever wanted to begin the trip around the circle.
-Each student, one-by-one, had to compliment my work in a different way.
-Being first and towards the end was always awkward.
+Each student, one-by-one, had to compliment my work in a different way now.
+Being first or last was always awkward.

-She said something nice, but I can’t remember what it was.
+Karen said something nice.
 Perhaps it was about my description or random poetic lines.
 Not sure.
 The next one went easy too.
 But a few people around the circle paused when it was their turn.
-They couldn’t pick out something original.
+They couldn’t pick something original.
 They kept their eyes away from me and repeated what someone else said.
-One of them said what he liked best about my writing was also what hurt my story the most.
-I think he cheated.
+One said what he liked best about my writing was also what hurt my story the most.
+He cheated.

 I’ve noticed that pattern before though.
-Each person who has had their work critiqued always had a few people who didn’t get into the piece.
-Their eyes stopped shining as soon as the story was mentioned.
-They either said almost nothing or nit-picked every single piece of information they could find.
+Each classmate who has their work critiqued always had a few people who didn’t get into the piece.
+Their eyes stopped shining.
+They either said nothing or nit-picked everything they could find.

 You can’t please them all.

 I knew I couldn’t please everyone or at least I thought I did.
-People aren’t going to like my work?
+People aren’t going to like my work.
 Fine.
 Okay.
-But when I see it in front of me it’s like twisting a knife into me.
-Something inside me breaks as I notice how something I created, something I made, isn’t good enough for them.
+But when I see it in front of me, it’s like twisting a knife into me.
+Something inside me breaks as I notice how something I created isn’t good enough for them.

 I’ve learned to take their critiques with a grain of salt though.
-I don’t change everything that they say to, but I keep what made them dislike my writing in my mind.
-I thought I had learned how to handle critiques well.
+I don’t change everything that they say to, but I keep what made them dislike my writing in mind.